Malcolm Muggeridge

-Thomas Malcolm Muggeridge (24 March 1903 – 14 November 1990) was an English journalist and satirist.
+Thomas Malcolm Muggeridge (24 March 1903 – 14 November 1990) was a conservative British journalist and satirist.
 His father, H. T. Muggeridge, was a socialist politician and one of the early Labour Party Members of Parliament (for Romford, in Essex).
+Malcolm's brother Eric was one of the founders of Plan International.
 In his twenties, Muggeridge was attracted to communism and went to live in the Soviet Union in the 1930s, and the experience turned him into an anti-communist.

 During World War II, he worked for the British government as a soldier and a spy, first in East Africa for two years and then in Paris.
 In the aftermath of the war, he converted to Christianity under the influence of Hugh Kingsmill and helped to bring Mother Teresa to popular attention in the West.
-He was also a critic of the sexual revolution and of drug use.
+He was a critic of the sexual revolution and of drug use.

 Muggeridge kept detailed diaries for much of his life, which were published in 1981 under the title Like It Was: The Diaries of Malcolm Muggeridge, and he developed them into two volumes of an uncompleted autobiography Chronicles of Wasted Time.

 Early life and career

 Muggeridge's father, Henry (known as H. T. Muggeridge), served as a Labour Party councillor in the local government of Croydon, South London, as a founder-member of the Fabian Society, and as a Labour Member of Parliament for Romford (1929–1931) during Ramsay MacDonald's second Labour government.
 Muggeridge's biographer Richard Ingrams described H.T. as "a small bearded man with a large frame, a twinkling eye, and a rather bulbous nose which he passed on to his son."
 Muggeridge's mother was Annie Booler.

 The middle of five brothers, Muggeridge was born in Sanderstead, Surrey.
-His first name, Thomas, was chosen by H.T. in honor of his hero Thomas Carlyle.
-He grew up in Croydon and attended Selhurst High School there and then Selwyn College, Cambridge, for four years.
+His first name, Thomas, was chosen by H.T. in honour of his hero Thomas Carlyle.
+He grew up in Croydon and attended Selhurst Grammar School there and then Selwyn College, Cambridge, for four years.
 Still a student, he taught for brief periods in 1920, 1922 and 1924 at the John Ruskin Central School, Croydon, where his father was Chairman of the Governors.
 After graduating in 1924 with a pass degree in natural sciences, he went to British India for three years to teach English literature at Union Christian College, Aluva, Kingdom of Cochin.
 His writing career began during his time in the Kingdom via an exchange of correspondence on war and peace with Mahatma Gandhi, with Muggeridge's article on the interactions being published in Young India, a local magazine.

 Returning to Britain in 1927, he married Katherine "Kitty" Dobbs (1903–1994), the daughter of Rosalind Dobbs (a younger sister of Beatrice Webb).
-He worked as a supply teacher before he moved to teach English literature in Egypt six months later.
+He worked as a supply teacher before moving to teach English literature in Egypt six months later.
 There he met Arthur Ransome, who was visiting Egypt as a journalist for the Manchester Guardian.
-Ransome recommended Muggeridge to the newspaper' editors, who offered him his first position in journalism.
+Ransome recommended Muggeridge to the newspaper's editors, who offered Muggeridge his first position in journalism.